PerformanceHorizonGroup/apidocs/README.md

 The PH api documentation is written in [api blueprint](https://apiblueprint.org/).

+Read and interact with our docs at [apiary.io](http://docs.performancehorizon.apiary.io/).

-We render our docs on [apiary.io](http://docs.performancehorizon.apiary.io/).
+We test our docs with [dredd](http://dredd.readthedocs.io/en/latest/).

 We would welcome all contributions to our docs, to get involved, follow the setup instructions below and hit us with a pull request.